-The GMRT wide band backend, aka GWB, is the observatory default backend for the GMRT, and the legacy GMRT software backend, aka GSB, is being de-commissioned from October 2024 onwards and will not be available from cycle 47 onwards.
-All the uGMRT observations are carried out with the 30-antenna back-end supporting a choice of 100, 200 or 400 MHz processing bandwidth for the correlator (along with a zoom mode for spectral line observations), with the choice of 2048, 4096, 8192, or 16384 channels, as well as the corresponding IA/PA beamformer outputs for pulsar observations.
+The GMRT wide band backend, aka GWB, is the observatory default backend for the GMRT, and the legacy GMRT software backend, aka GSB, is de-commissioned and will not be available.
+All the uGMRT observations are carried out with the 30-antenna back-end GWB supporting a choice of 100, 200 or 400 MHz processing bandwidth for the correlator (along with a zoom mode for spectral line observations), with the choice of 2048, 4096, 8192, or 16384 channels, as well as the corresponding IA/PA beamformer outputs for pulsar observations.
 The GMRT is now formally available for VLBI observations in collaboration with the European VLBI Network (EVN).
 However, the approved EVN proposals that request GMRT time will undergo independent evaluation for technical feasibility and potential conflicts with regular GTAC observations and will be scheduled on a best-effort basis.
-Section 1 describes some details on observations with the upgraded GMRT.
+A PetaFlop HPC Facility aiming at conducting real-time commensal searches for Fast Radio Transient sources, namely FRBs (Fast Radio Bursts) and Pulsars, has been deployed at the GMRT.
+Though SPOTLIGHT is primarily supporting commensal observations, it also capable of carrying out targeted observations.
+The targeted observations with the upgraded GMRT.
 A more detailed general overview of the system can be found in the Appendix (Section 2).